zopyx/collective.es.index/README.rst

 Celery configuration
 --------------------

-NOTE: The configuration now uses collective.celery, so it has changed.
+NOTE: The configuration here uses `collective.celery`, so it has changed.

 The collective.celery package requires adding the celery and collective.celery eggs to the mian buildout section eggs.
 Example::